cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

 ## Organizational principles
 Review [the CNCF website design guidelines](https://github.com/cncf/techdocs/blob/main/docs/website-guidelines-checklist.md) for project home page and architecture recommendations.
 Consult with CNCF TechDocs or other technical documentation specialists to develop an appropriate information architecture based on different user roles and their specific tasks and information needs.

-To transfer relevant information to the people who need it as efficiently as possible, documentation should be organized with the reader audience in mind.
+To efficiently transfer relevant information to the people who need it, organize documentation with the product users' roles in mind.
 For example:

 - End-users with specific roles should be clearly directed to instructional material for performing specific tasks.
 - Administrators who are configuring the tool have a different set of tasks, and require different instructions and reference material.